movaco/spring-boot-aws-multi-tenant-rest-api/README.md

    1. the [tenant interceptor](src/main/java/de/movaco/server/multi_tenancy/TenantInterceptorAdapter.java) will validate the jwt bearer token,
    2. [request the tenant-identifier](src/main/java/de/movaco/server/security/cognito/CognitoTenantResolver.java) from cognito,
    3. [add user roles](src/main/java/de/movaco/server/security/cognito/CognitoAuthenticationManager.java) to the authentication object and
    3. set the [tenant context](src/main/java/de/movaco/server/multi_tenancy/TenantContext.java) of the request so that all database connections will use the tenant schema during the request.
+After each request the context will be cleared.

 This way all tenant-specific data is completely isolated within it's own schema and for each http-request it is assured that only the assigned tenant is used.